Cloud Twelve Notting Hill - a plant-based pamper palace arrives in West London

-Our editor pays a visit to a new wellness lifestyle club with an interactive play zone, indulgent spa, luxury salon, plant-based brasserie and alternative medicine clinic all under one roof…
+Our co-founder Hettie Holmes pays a visit to Cloud Twelve Notting Hill.
+A new wellness lifestyle club with an interactive play zone, indulgent spa, luxury salon, plant-based brasserie and alternative medicine clinic all under one roof…

 For those who aren’t familiar with the World Meteorological Organisation’s Cloud Atlas, there are 9 basic types of cloud.
 Cumulonimbus a.k.a “King of Clouds” presides over them all, which is why the expression “on cloud nine” is synonymous with floating on the tallest cloud on Earth.
 Pretty euphoric, right?
 If you’re the sort of person who gets a thrill from thunderstorms that is… According to The Met Office, these powerhouses store the same amount of energy as 10 Hiroshima-sized atom bombs.
 I’m all for running in the rain for an endorphin rush, but Cumulonimbus sounds a little violent for my liking.
 I’m far more suited to the calmer climes of Cloud Twelve.
 Don’t bother looking it up in the Atlas though, you’ll find it easily enough on a quiet mews in Notting Hill, next door to Alice Temperley…